braze-inc/braze-docs/_docs/_api/endpoints/preference_center/post_create_preference_center.md

 ## Rate limit

-This endpoint has a rate limit of 10 requests per minute, per app group.
+This endpoint has a rate limit of 10 requests per minute, per workspace.

 ## Request body